thiagoa/notes/Emacs.md

 - I've tried to run specs with `C-c , a`, but bundler was dying because it could not find a local gem.
 - The solution was to set an environment variable pointing to the local gem: `$BUNDLE_LOCAL__MY_GEM`.

+### I want to rerun the last RSpec compilation

+- I you are in a project file, `C-c , r`
+- If you are in the compilation window, just `g`
+- If you are in neither, `M-x recompile`

 ### Ruby console is outputting strange characters

 Check out inf-ruby documentation, "Bugs" section.